How to go glamping – all your questions answered

 The word glamping comes from mashing up the glam- of glamorous and the -ping of camping.
 And that pretty much sums up what glamping means: it’s a smarter and more luxurious version of traditional camping, where you get all the benefits of an outdoor stay (the fresh air, the pretty views, the campfire evenings) mixed up with an extra slice of comfort (anything from simple mattresses all the way up to private hot tubs).

 It’s tempting to think of glampsites as just those places where you can sleep in swish canvas constructions like bell tents, tipis, wigwams and yurts.

-And indeed these are excellent options (which you can find out more about by reading our guide to tent glamping) but there’s more beyond those classic choices – maybe you’d fancy taking truly memorable hols in a treehouse, a transparent geodesic dome or something from our guide to unusual glamping options?
+And indeed these are excellent options but there’s more beyond those classic choices – maybe you’d fancy taking truly memorable hols in a treehouse or a transparent geodesic dome?

 Larger lodges and cabins are also fine family glamping options, while couples might like to check out smaller shepherd’s huts and gypsy caravans for a cosy place to cuddle up.

 Speaking of cosy… it’s certainly worth considering these sturdier setups (outlined in our rundown of lodge and log cabin stays) if you’re heading off on hols outside of the main season, or if you’re bedding down in an area that’s not renowned for its reliable weather.
 Several of our sites are open all year round, which means winter glamping breaks can be on the cards.
 (Hunkering down by the woodburner after a frosty hike?
 Yes please.)

 To pack or not to pack: what’s included with glamping?